|Click on a zone for area-specific information.

 - Cover the carcass or any remains with a secured tarp to preserve them.

-- Call your local ODFW office or USDA Wildlife Services (541-963-7947) or a county official immediately so an investigation can begin and a cause can be determined.
+- Call your local ODFW office or USDA Wildlife Services (541-963-7947) or a county official immediately so an investigation can determine if wolves were involved.

 - Please note that ODFW must confirm that an incident is a wolf kill or injury in order to receive compensation under the ODA Compensation Program, or to authorize the lethal removal of wolves east of Hwys 395-78-95.

-ODFW can provide technical assistance and non-lethal tools to help minimize wolf-livestock conflicts in many situations.
-Supplies such as fladry, fencing, and RAG devices may be available, as well as funding for carcass removal projects, range riders, and other potential practices.
+ODFW, USFWS, and USDA Wildlife Services can provide technical assistance and non-lethal tools to help minimize wolf-livestock conflicts in many situations.
+Supplies such as fladry, fencing, and RAG devices may be available, as well as funding for carcass removal projects, range riders, and other non-lethal tools and practices.
 Producers are encouraged to contact their local ODFW office to determine funding and supply availability for their area.

 The Oregon Department of Agriculture implements Oregon’s Wolf Depredation Compensation and Financial Assistance Grant Program.
 Participating counties form local committees which then apply for grants to compensate producers for wolf-caused losses as well as non-lethal measures.
 Information for this program is available by contacting your local compensation committee or the ODA Animal Health and Identification Division at (503) 986-4680.